sematic-ai/sematic/docs/glossary.md

 ## Standalone, Inline Function

-When executed with `CloudResolver`, by default, all Sematic Function run "inline".
+When executed with `CloudResolver`, by default, all Sematic Functions run "inline".
 That means they execute in the same Kubernetes container as the `CloudResolver` which orchestrates the pipeline.